Curriculum and Call

 Electives

 10 weeks: Choose a stock elective or design your own.
-Up to four weeks consecutive are available for an international or domestic opportunity.
+Up to four consecutive weeks are available for an international or domestic opportunity.

 Emergency Medicine

-One two-week block: Solidify skills in one of the busiest community based suburban emergency centers in Minnesota.
+One two-week block: Solidify skills in one of the busiest community-based suburban emergency centers in Minnesota.

 Geriatrics